ArendPeter/JavaGuide/mydoc/1b_Installing4Win_ex.md

 ---
 title: 1.2 Exercieses
 tags:
 audience: programmers
 type:
 homepage:
 ---
-To get more practice try performing the following actions
+To get more practice try performing the following actions:

 1. Navigate to the directory where you installed Java
 2. Navigate to My Documents